 Dear Contorted fantasies,

 You’ve reached out for help and that takes courage.
 It’s a great first step, but it’s highly recommended that you reach out to a counselor soon — to address the obsessive thoughts you’ve been having and your desires to rape this woman.
-Columbia students can make an appointment at Counseling and Psychological Services (CPS).
-If you would rather see a non-Columbia therapist, consider reaching out to a professional associated with one of the following organizations: American Psychological Association, National Association of Social Workers, or American Psychiatric Association.
+Consider reaching out to a professional associated with one of the following organizations: American Psychological Association, National Association of Social Workers, or American Psychiatric Association.
 If you come to a point where you feel you are at risk of harming yourself or others, call for immediate help by dialing 911.

 Let’s focus on the obvious here.
 Rape is a crime and it is punishable by law.
 In addition, Columbia University does not tolerate any kind of gender-based misconduct, which includes sexual assault and rape.
 The repercussions to such an act are serious — if you were to act out your fantasies, you could face dismissal from Columbia University in addition to a prison sentence.
 Please also keep in mind that there are other behaviors which could have negative and long-term consequences.
 Some of these include: